 Some fun pumpkin books for preschoolers:

-To go along with the life cycle of a pumpkin yoga session, check out a non-fiction book that shows the growth of the seed to the pumpkin, like From Seed to Pumpkin by Wendy Pfeffer and James Graham Hale.
+To go along with the life cycle of a pumpkin yoga session (or a Halloween Preschool Yoga session), check out a non-fiction book that shows the growth of the seed to the pumpkin, like From Seed to Pumpkin by Wendy Pfeffer and James Graham Hale.
 Or check out these pumpkin picture books for your preschool classroom to get you in the mood for Pumpkin Yoga:

 (Amazon affiliate links below)